hazelapondi/Data-Analytics-Portfolio-Projects/README.md

 ![People queueing for water in Maji Ndogo - 42 Amani Loop, Sokoto](https://github.com/hazelapondi/Data-Analytics-Portfolio-Projects/blob/main/img/maji_ndogo.PNG)

 Maji Ndogo is a fictitious country facing a water access issue in a number of its provinces.
-Using SQL I was able to draw insights on areas with very long queues, gender dynamics in queues (with the composition consisting of children, women and men) and even gather findings from a separate table on crime rates at water sources over different days of the week and hours of the day.
+Using SQL I was able to draw insights on areas with very long queues, gender dynamics in queues (with the composition consisting of children, women and men) and  findings on crime rates at water sources over different days of the week and hours of the day.

 In summary, the findings included that: